BioimageAnalysisCoreWEHI/napari_lattice/docs/workflow.md

 ## Building a Workflow

-You can design your workflow via GUI using [`napari-assistant](https://github.com/haesleinhuepf/napari-assistant), or in the YAML format.
+You can design your workflow via GUI using [`napari-assistant`](https://github.com/haesleinhuepf/napari-assistant), or directly in the YAML format.

 When building your workflow with Napari Assistant, you are actually building a *template* that will be applied to future images.
 For this reason, you need to rename your input layer to `deskewed_image`, since this is the exact value that the `lls_core` step produces.